 On Hawaiʻi Island

 In Hilo, our team didn't wait for the storm to arrive.
 The Salvation Army Hilo Temple Corps opened its Overnight Safe Space early on March 13, giving houseless community members a safe place to weather the storm before it hit.
-The space has continued operating around the clock while severe weather conditions remain.
-Beginning Saturday, March 15, the Hilo Temple Corps also began providing three full meals a day to residents sheltering at Hawaiʻi County's Pu'u'eo Community Center.
+The space has continued operating around the clock while severe weather conditions remained.
+Hilo Temple Corps also provided breakfast lunch and dinner to residents sheltering at Hawaiʻi County's Pu'u'eo Community Center.
+And in the days ahead, the team joined the county-wide multi-agency response effort led by Vibrant Hawaii to supply water, food, and goods for residents in south Hawai'i affected by ongoing power outages.

 Still on the Ground